-This tutorials explains MQTT protocol and how MQTT protocol works?
-We will start with introduction of this light weight messaging protocol, its applications in IOT and what are the main concepts to understand Message Queuing Telemetry Transport protocol.
+This tutorial explains MQTT protocol and how MQTT protocol works?
+We will start with the introduction of this lightweight messaging protocol, its applications in IoT and what are the main concepts to understand Message Queuing Telemetry Transport protocol.

 Internet of Things is very popular now a day.
 In simple words, Internet of things means that connecting physical devices over the internet.
 The basic idea of IoT (internet of things) is to connect physical devices over the internet in such a way that they can collect or exchange data with each other and these devices can be operated by any person.
 But one thing we should keep in mind that for exchanging and collecting data, the device from which data is to be send or receive should be in online mode i.e. connected to Internet.
 Examples of some physical devices are refrigerator, smart phones or any other electronic device.
 In last tutorial, we have seen different type of IOT protocols.

 Increased number of affordable microcontrollers like Arduino and Raspberry Pi to name a few are used to enable cheap devices for measuring sensor data and then send it over Internet.
 In order to make these devices communicate with each other, we need some language in which they can communicate and understand each other.
 So the language which is used to make these devices communicate with each other is known as PROTOCOL.
 A large number of protocols have been introduced so far and many other protocols are continuously being introduced.

 There are a large number of protocols which are used in devices so that they can exchange or collect information from each other over the Internet.
 In this article, we are going to introduce you to MQTT protocol.